osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Sources without primary keys cannot merge**, and the engine already warns about this.
 - **Late-committing source transactions are lost.** A transaction whose timestamp precedes the committed watermark but which commits after the read will never be replicated.
 A configurable read lag subtracted from the committed value mitigates this; the default lag is `0` and must be tuned per source.
 - No watermark is inferred from an arbitrary `source-query`.
 Without a declared column the job still runs as a batch job, but the control plane does not automate its watermark.
+- **Composite watermarks are an open question, not a locked design.** A tuple such as `(occurred_at, id)` cannot be declared today; the job definition accepts exactly one watermark column.
+PostgreSQL, MySQL, and Oracle support native row-value comparison (`(a, b) > (c, d)`), but at least one supported sink engine (SQL Server) has no equivalent syntax and would need an expanded per-column `OR`-chain predicate instead.
+Lifting the single-column restriction requires choosing a cross-engine comparison strategy first; it is not scheduled.

 ### Decision 4: API, Frontend, Scheduler, and Access Control